gokberkgunes/hugo-personal-website/content/posts/workout-optimal-sets.md

 | Forearms        | 0                  | 2-8             | 9-19           |

+Even though these numbers place in the optimal volume ranges, due to genetic variations we might need to do more or less than required sets.
+Broadly speaking, we should still be in the upper and lower thresholds of given optimal volume marks.
+However, since most of the movements we are do are compound, the numbers are bound to change.
+Therefore, we need a method to decide personal number of optimal sets.

+In order to decide personal optimal number of sets, we can use four predictors:
+- soreness level and length
+- amount of pump during the sets
+- progressive overload
+- perceived challenge

 ## Example Bodybuilding Routine
 In this routine, we will exercise 3 days and have 1 day rest day time afterwards.
 However, rest day will have accessory movements that one can prefer